About the People and Sector Connector Service

 - Share contact details with each other with a view to developing informal cross-government networking in regeneration-related fields.

-In early 2019, SURF will also be arranging a special regeneration policy context workshop for local authority Councillors, targeted at those elected for the first time in the May.
+There is no cost to participation.
+In early 2020, SURF will also be arranging a special regeneration policy context workshop for elected members.

 How to Get Involved